COMMONWEALTH of Pennsylvania v. Mervin BULLOCK, Appellant.

 EAGEN, Justice.

 Mervin Bullock was convicted by a jury of aggravated robbery and murder in the first degree.
-Following the *245 denial of post trial motions, a sentence of life imprisonment was imposed on the murder conviction.[1]
-This appeal followed.
+Following the

 The sufficiency of the evidence to sustain a conviction of murder in the first degree is not questioned, nonetheless we have studied the record and are completely satisfied the trial evidence was more than ample to warrant such a conviction.
 From the evidence, the jury could find that on the evening of June 26, 1971, Bullock armed with a .32 automatic pistol robbed and fatally shot one Daniel Taylor in Philadelphia.

 Two errors allegedly occurred in the prosecution process, which it is said require a new trial.
-The first such asserted error is the trial court's refusal to suppress evidence of certain oral admissions and of a recorded incriminating statement Bullock made to the police.
-It is urged this evidence was obtained in violation of Bullock's right to counsel under the Sixth Amendment.
-We are not so persuaded.
-The relevant facts are these.
+The first such asserted error is the trial court‘s refusal to suppress evidence of certain oral admissions and of a recorded incriminating statement Bullock made to the police.
+It is urged this evidence was obtained in violation of Bullock‘s right to counsel under the

-Shortly before midnight of the day of the crimes, Bullock voluntarily appeared in the North Central Detective Division of the Philadelphia Police Department and told the officer at the desk he was "here to give [himself] up about a shooting."
+Shortly before midnight of the day of the crimes, Bullock voluntarily appeared in the North Central Detective Division of the Philadelphia Police Department and told the officer at the desk he was “here to give [himself] up about a shooting.”
 Shortly thereafter, he was transferred to the Police Administration Building by a Detective Brown.
-On the way to the Administration Building, Bullock, without being asked any questions, spontaneousbly told Brown that he was involved in the Taylor robbery, but that Taylor was shot when the gun discharged accidentally.
+On the way to the Administration Building, Bullock, without being asked any questions, spontaneously told Brown that he was involved in the Taylor robbery, but that Taylor was shot when the gun discharged accidentally.

-The thrust of Bullock's argument in connection with the foregoing is that once the police were informed he wanted the assistance of a lawyer, it was improper and constitutionally impermissible to ask him any questions without a lawyer being present.
+The thrust of Bullock‘s argument in connection with the foregoing is that once the police were informed he wanted the assistance of a lawyer, it was improper and constitutionally impermissible to ask him any questions without a lawyer being present.
 This position is based on the following language of the Court in Miranda v.
 Arizona, supra, at pages 444-445, 86 S.Ct. at 1613.
-"If, however, [the defendant] indicates in any manner and at any stage of the process that he wishes to consult with an attorney before speaking there can be no questioning."
+“If, however, [the defendant] indicates in any manner and at any stage of the process that he wishes to consult with an attorney before speaking there can be no questioning.”
 [Emphasis added.]
-Thus, it is argued that when Bullock requested counsel, all questioning should have ceased, and, particularly, Detective Brown should not *247 have asked Bullock whether he wanted to wait for his lawyer.
+Thus, it is argued that when Bullock requested counsel, all questioning should have ceased, and, particularly, Detective Brown should not

-"The record is perfectly clear that the defendant was very thoroughly informed as to the rights to which he was entitled, and that he understood those rights. `An express statement that the individual is willing to make a statement and does not want an attorney followed closely by a statement could constitute a waiver.'
+“The record is perfectly clear that the defendant was very thoroughly informed as to the rights to which he was entitled, and that he understood those rights.
+‘An express statement that the individual is willing to make a statement and does not want an attorney followed closely by a statement could constitute a waiver.’
 Miranda v.
 Arizona, 384 U.S. 436, 475, 86 S.Ct.
 1602, 1628, 16 L.Ed.2d 694 (1966).
-Moreover, there is utterly no evidence that the defendant was coerced or `worn down' in any way whatsoever.
-No trickery or deception was employed to beguile the defendant into falsely thinking that it would be in his best interests to give a statement."
+Moreover, there is utterly no evidence that the defendant was coerced or ‘worn down’ in any way whatsoever.
+No trickery or deception was employed to beguile the defendant into falsely thinking that it would be in his best interests to give a statement.”

 Instantly, Bullock was asked by Detective Brown if he still wanted an attorney after his unsuccessful attempt to reach his counsel.
 Bullock stated that he no longer desired counsel.
 At that point, as in Franklin, Bullock was warned of his Miranda rights.
 In particular, he was notified: